daidahao/C-CPP-Programming-Notes/midterm.md

 `#include <stdio.h>`

-> A file pointer is a stream exactly like stdin or stdout.
-In fact, wherever you can use stdin or stdout, you can replace them with a file pointer.
+> A file pointer is a stream exactly like `stdin` or `stdout`.
+In fact, wherever you can use `stdin` or `stdout`, you can replace them with a file pointer.

 ```c
 FILE *fp;